Skip to content

 You might think that modern technology would solve this problem.
 We take more photos, shoot more videos, and send more messages than any generation in history.
 But paradoxically, the digital age may be making the problem worse in some ways.

 Your phone probably contains thousands of photos, but how many of them have captions explaining who's in them, where they were taken, and why that moment mattered?
 Without context, a photo is just pixels.
-Your grandchildren won't know why that particular sunset on that particular beach brought you to tears unless someone writes it down.
+Your grandchildren won't know why that particular sunset brought you to tears unless someone writes it down.

 Perhaps most dangerously, digital technology creates an illusion that everything is being captured and preserved automatically.
-We feel like we're documenting our lives more thoroughly than any previous generation.
-But documentation without curation, context, and intentional transmission is just noise.
+Documentation without curation, context, and intentional transmission is just noise.

 What You Can Do About It

+Start with one conversation.
 You don't need to launch a massive family history project.
 Start by calling one relative and asking one question: "What's something about your childhood that you've never told me?"
-You might be surprised by what emerges.
 One question often leads to an hour of stories you've never heard.

+Create dedicated time for story-sharing.
 Family gatherings are often too chaotic for meaningful conversation.
-Consider creating dedicated time — a regular phone call with a grandparent, a "story night" at family holidays, or even a simple tradition of sharing one family memory at each dinner.
+Consider a regular phone call with a grandparent, a "story night" at family holidays, or a simple tradition of sharing one family memory at each dinner.

+Don't wait for the right time.
 The most heartbreaking phrase in family history work is "I wish I had asked."
-The right time to start capturing family stories is always now.
 The elderly relative who seems strong and sharp today may not be available next year.
-The parent who "has plenty of time" to share their story might not.

 Breaking the Cycle